jelmervanlieshout/GreenLeafVI/README.md

 7. **Save**: Saves the used HSB values as a table in *.csv* format in the input directory (only when the option **New** was used).

 ### Vegetation index extraction
+The final step includes splitting the RGB image into its three channels and selecting the region-of-interest (roi), based on the object's blue channel value.
+Subsequently, the **mean grey value** is extracted for each object in each channel individually.
+These grey values are entered in a table with a number of vegetation indices and the x and y coördinates of each object in a tidy format.
+The table is opened within FIJI and saved in the input directory as a *.csv* format.

+#### Overview Vegetation index output

 ## Citation